 A self-drive trip around Iceland’s South Coast

-The Golden Circle is the most popular tour for first time visitors in Iceland.
+The Golden Circle is the most popular tour for first time visitors and a must-see on any Iceland 3 day itinerary.
 It covers some amazing countryside views, geysers, the mighty Gulfoss Waterfall and more, giving a good variety to the things you see.

 Join a Golden Circle Tour or drive it yourself.
 The full round trip is around 3 hours without stopping, but of course you want to stop and see everything properly.